 Securing The Digital Enterprise

-Cyber Security Manchester at IP EXPO Manchester offers invaluable cyber security insight for both IT managers and cyber security specialists.
-Hear from the experts how you can build stronger defenses against cyber-attacks, and recover more quickly if your systems are breached.
+Start to protect, detect and mitigate against ransomware, hackers and your next data breach at Cyber Security Manchester 2018.
+Co-located at IP EXPO Manchester, hear exclusively from the experts on how you can build stronger defenses against cyber-attacks, and recover more quickly if your systems are breached.

 Cyber Security Manchester - 25-26 April 2018, Manchester Central